qwang-big/Eier/README.md

 ```r
 data <- importBW(meta, bed)
 ```
 to import the density for each regions. *ImportBW* use an external C function from [libBigWig](), which was compiled with GNU gcc and linked with a static C library during *Eier* installation on Linux.
 For Windows/Mac OS users, you need to create your platform specific static library (**libBigWig.a**, under *src/libBigWig*) by your own.
+The output is equivalent to using *bigWigAverageOverBed* if BigWig files were processed separately, which can be loaded with another procedure instead.

 ## Filter out unspecific enhancers
 We only took the regions which are more likely to be true enhancers, therefore we use the following function to get the indices which overlapped with enhancer histone marks (H3K4me1 in the following case).
 The peaks identified by Roadmap Epigenetics Project were retrieved from [http://egg2.wustl.edu/roadmap/data/byFileType/peaks/consolidated](http://egg2.wustl.edu/roadmap/data/byFileType/peaks/consolidated), and run: